This PDF is the current document as it appeared on Public Inspection on 08/09/2019 at 8:45 am.

 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to propiconazole, EPA considered exposure under the petitioned-for tolerances as well as all existing propiconazole tolerances in 40 CFR 180.434.
 EPA assessed dietary exposures from propiconazole in food as follows:

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.
 Such effects were identified for propiconazole.
-In estimating acute dietary exposure, EPA used food consumption information from the United States Department of Agriculture (USDA) National Health and Nutrition Examination Survey, What We Eat in America, (NHANES/WWEIA).
-This dietary survey was conducted from 2003 to 2008.
-As to residue levels in food, EPA conducted an acute dietary analysis for propiconazole residues of concern using tolerance levels and 100 percent crop treated (PCT) for all existing and proposed uses.
+In estimating acute dietary exposure, EPA used food consumption information from the United States Department of Agriculture (USDA) Nationwide Health and Nutrition Examination Survey, What We Eat in America (NHANES/WWEIA) conducted from 2003-2008.
+As to residue levels in food, the acute dietary analysis assumed 100 percent crops treated (PCT) and tolerance-level residues for all existing and proposed commodities.

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA's NHANES/WWEIA.
-This dietary survey was conducted from 2003 to 2008.
-As to residue levels in food, EPA conducted a chronic dietary analysis for propiconazole residues of concern using tolerance levels for some commodities, average field trial residues for the remaining commodities, and 100 PCT for all existing and proposed uses.
+In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA NHANES/WWEIA conducted from 2003-2008.
+As to residue levels in food, the chronic dietary analysis assumed 100 PCT, average field trial residues or tolerance-level residues for all existing and proposed commodities.

 iv.
 Anticipated residue information.
 Section 408(b)(2)(E) of FFDCA authorizes EPA to use available data and information on the anticipated residue levels of pesticide residues in food and the actual levels of pesticide residues that have been measured in food.
 If EPA relies on such information, EPA must require pursuant to FFDCA section 408(f)(1) that data be provided 5 years after the tolerance is established, modified, or left in effect, demonstrating that the levels in food are not above the levels anticipated.
 For the present action, EPA will issue such data call-ins as are required by FFDCA section 408(b)(2)(E) and authorized under FFDCA section 408(f)(1).
 Data will be required to be submitted no later than 5 years from the date of issuance of these tolerances.

-Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of Start Printed Page 18464propiconazole for acute exposures are estimated to be 55.78 parts per billion (ppb) for surface water and 0.64 ppb for ground water, and for chronic exposures are estimated to be 21.61 ppb for surface water and 0.64 ppb for ground water.
+Based on the Surface Water Concentration Calculator (SWCC) and Pesticide Root Zone Model Ground Water (PRZM GW), the estimated drinking water concentrations (EDWCs) of propiconazole for acute exposures are Start Printed Page 39772estimated to be 35.2 parts per billion (ppb) for surface water and 37.9 ppb for ground water and for chronic exposures for cancer assessments are estimated to be 18.6 ppb for surface water and 35.1 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute dietary risk assessment, the water concentration value of 55.78 ppb was used to assess the contribution to drinking water.
-For chronic dietary risk assessment, the water concentration of value 21.61ppb was used to assess the contribution to drinking water.
+For acute dietary risk assessment, the water concentration value of 37.9 ppb was used to assess the contribution to drinking water.
+For chronic dietary risk assessment, the water concentration of value 35.1 ppb was used to assess the contribution to drinking water.

-The only residential use scenario that will result in potential intermediate term exposure to propiconazole is dermal and incidental oral post application exposure to children from wood treatment.
-Further information regarding EPA standard assumptions and generic inputs for residential exposures may be found at http://www.epa.gov/pesticides/trac/science/trac6a05.pdf.
+Further information regarding EPA standard assumptions and generic inputs for residential exposures may be found at https://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/standard-operating-procedures-residential-pesticide.